mkulikowski90/odin-recipes/README.md

-# odin-recipes
+# odin recepies

-first project for learning web development
+this is my first web developemnent project in it i will demonstrate HTMl skills i gathered from project odin